atom0s/XiPackets/world/server/0x000A/README.md

 _Value that controls the exit menu type when leaving the mog house._

 The naming of this variable has likely changed since PS2 beta as it no longer is treated as a single bit flag.
-Instead, it is now a value _(ranging from `0` to `9`)_ which determines the kind of menu that will be displayed when leaving each of the various residental areas of the game.
+Instead, it is now a value _(ranging from `0` to `9`)_ which determines the kind of menu that will be displayed when leaving each of the various residential areas of the game.

 | Value | Description |
 | --- | --- |